Jamesrx33/Credit_Risk_Analysis/README.md

    <img width="700" height="250"src="https://github.com/Jamesrx33/Credit_Risk_Analysis/blob/main/Resources/Images/SMOTEENN_Table.png?raw=true">
 </p>

-1. **Balanced Accuracy Score:** There are 90,398 employees soon to retire.
+1. **Balanced Accuracy Score:** The balanced accuracy score of the SMOTEENN model was 0.66
-2. **Precision:** 68.8% of these retirees are in a leadership position (Senior Engineer, Senior Staff, Technique Leader, Maanger)
+2. **Precision:** The precision was .01 and 1.0 for High and Low risk respectively
-3. **Recall:** Two of the nine Department Managers at Pewlett Hackard are soon to retire.
+3. **Recall:** The recall was .75 and .58 for High and Low risk respectively
 ---
 ## **<p align="center">Results - BalancedRandomForestClassifier</p>**
 ---